BMW extends joint venture with Brilliance China to 2028

 European and U.S. manufacturers are eager to increase their presence in China, but have been limited to owning 50 percent or less of joint venture companies run together with Chinese state-owned enterprises.

-In addition to the ownership threshold, the current policy calls for foreign automakers to set up a jointly-run technical centre in China and to transfer certain technologies to their local partners.
+In addition to the ownership threshold, the current policy calls for foreign automakers to set up a jointly-run technical center in China and to transfer certain technologies to their local partners.

 (Additional reporting by Shen Yiming; Editing by Erica Billingham and Keiron Henderson)